 Burgundy optimised shelving

-Some wine fridge producers, like Swisscave, come stocked already with MIX shelving where every other row of shelving is optimised for either Bordeaux or Burgundy shaped bottles.
+Some freestanding wine fridge producers, like Swisscave, come stocked already with MIX shelving where every other row of shelving is optimised for either Bordeaux or Burgundy shaped bottles.
 However, the option exists to swap out your Bordeaux shelving for Burgundy shelving thus creating an entirely optimised wine cabinet especially for Pinot Noir.

 Space for cases